FabioChiodini/ProjectSpawntck/README.md

 - **etcdbrowserprovision** is a flag to determine if an etcd-browser containerized instance will be launched in GCE

 - **localKuberneteshoneypotprovision** is a flag to provision an honeypot instance inside the kubernetes environment

+- **ingresslogstash** is a flag to determine if an ingress for logstash will be created

 - **instidk** is a string (that will be added as a prefix to all names of items created) to allow for multiple deployment of tc in the same AWS and GCE instances (avoiding duplicate names)  (**you MUST use lowercase string due to GCE docker machine command line limitations**)